 Food Storage Tips keeping in mind food safety regulations –

 In the food industry, it all starts from here.
 We are sharing some advice on how to store fresh foods in your catering commercial kitchen to ensure they’re safe to eat.
 Your kitchen planning must be such that your kitchen planning adheres to all rules and regulations of safety for food storage.
 Everything cannot be stored at room temperature.
 Keep your fresh ingredients fresh and your prepared foods optimal and keeping a constant correct temperature requires properly insulated cold rooms with sophisticated sensor systems.
-This is a very important step in commercial kitchen planning.
+This is a very important step in commercial kitchen design and planning.
 Keep all of your food separate from each other.
 Don’t forget about the basic food hygiene rules such as cooked meat can’t be stored next to raw foods.
 Too many businesses get caught out and cross-contamination can cause heavy food poisoning.

 The same principle applies to food handling as well.